djgrant/react-quest/README.md

 };
 ```

-To use this method, in we would just call it from a handler in the component:
+To use this method, in we would call it from a handler in the component:

 ```js
 class NewPost extends Component {